StxvxnsGithub/Java-2D-Platformer-with-Volume-Input/README.md

 ## Version History

-The version history is missing some commits, as this project originates from my personal account.
+The version history is missing some commits, as this project originates from my GitHub personal account.
 This repository will be infrequently updated for edits made to the version on my personal account.

 ## Entry Point